jbrandwijk/transip-stack/README.md

 Unfortunately, in order to be able to mount a volume in user space in docker, SYS_ADMIN capabilities need to be added to the container.
 This is part of the run_docker shell script.
 This shell script is there for convenience reasons only, feel free to change paths etc. ;)

+Cron

+By default every 24hrs a new backup will be created.
+Cron takes care of this.

 _Please note this is all work in progress..._